 Internal audit is one of many sources of assurance that boards and audit committees rely on in their oversight role.
 In many organisations this can create a complex or even conflicting picture.
-An assurance map is a practical tool for chief audit executives (CAEs) to use on two levels; demonstrating the depth/gaps in assurance and to plan audit activity.
+An assurance map is a practical tool for chief audit executives (CAEs) to use on multiple levels; creating the audit plan, demonstrating the depth/gaps in assurance and developing the audit strategy.

-As organisations grapple with cost challenges due to the effects of the pandemic on the economy, it is crucial that CAEs are able to advise on potential changes within the control environment.
+With uncertainty and volatility across the risk landscape, it is crucial that CAEs are able to advise on potential changes within the control environment.
 This guidance explores the benefits of assurance mapping, faces up to the challenges of introducing the concept and outlines an approach to creating one.

 What is an Assurance map?